AndroidPatch/APatchDocs/docs/en/patch.md

 magiskboot unpack boot.img
 ```

-To unpack the `boot.img` to get the kernel file.
+to unpack the `boot.img` to get the kernel file.
 Rename the kernel to **kernel-b**(Say again, kernel-b can be any third-party kernel, but third-party kernels come with no guarantees and will not be supported).

 Execute this command to patch: